sansarip/peanuts/README.md

    :sub-args {b [a 1 2 3]}})
 ```

-Notice that in the above example I'm passing both literals and a reference to `a`.
+In the above example, `b` can be a function or a subscription key.
+Notice that I'm passing both literals and a reference to `a`.
 There are a couple caveats to note here.

 1. If you define a `sub-arg` key that is also exempt, then the exemption takes precedence.
 2. There is an order to things when it comes to the `sub-arg` values.
 For example, if you define a `sub-arg`, `a`, that uses a component parameter specified later than itself in the function args, `b`, then the value of `b` will be the original value passed into the component and not the subscribed-value.